Wuxhu11/LittleTiger/_projects/1_project.md

 </div>
 </div>

 In this case, we extend the principle that "the friend of my enemy is my enemy" to construct the collboration relationship in the FL training propcess.
 Suppose clients $i$ and $j$ compete against each other.
 As illustrated in the right figure, client $i$ does not want to see others help its enemy $j$ and its enemy's friends.
+We give a polynomial-time heuristic algorithm to construct the collaboration relationships of clients that follow this extended principle {% cite Tan24a %}.

+In our recent work, we also give